garrettwrong/parallel_primer/README.md

 3) Fit a line log-log scatter plot of counts vs epsilon.
 The slope of this line is the estimate of Correlation Dimension.

 Each implementation is located in it's own directory.
-The serial version was prototyped in python.
-The algorithm is split into two programs.
-One which computes steps 1 and 2, then outputs a simple text file.
-The second program plots and line fits for us.

-Steps 1 and 2 were translated to C and extended to various implementations.
+The serial version was prototyped in Python.
+It is intentionally not optimized.
+This version was mostly translated to C, again not optimized.
+The C variant was then minimally adapted to other approaches.